A balanced and workable

 for the City of Toronto

 The western end of the Scarborough Expressway: Some of the columns from the demolished section of the elevated eastern Gardiner Expressway retained as public art.
-These and some disconnected vacant lands further east in Scarborough are all that remains of the Scarborough Expressway plan
+These and some disconnected vacant lands further east in Scarborough are all that remains of the Scarborough Expressway plan from west to east.

 Council Decision Minutes On Scarborough Expressway